amiaopensource/vrecord/README.md

 1. **Video feed** — Displays the entire 720 x 486 video signal coming through.
 The image will appear a bit more stretched than it does on a television monitor.
 2. **Video feed with broadcast-safe indicator** — Displays a feed of an underscanned version of the video signal with the normal aspect ratio for a television screen.
 Pixels whose luminance is outside of broadcast range are colored yellow.
 Due to space constraints in the vrecord window this feed will appear squeezed.
 3. **Waveform monitor** — Displays luminance values for each field of the signal separately.
-The bottom of the green bar in each waveform represents the limit for a broadcast safe white level.
-The top of the red bar represents the broacast safe limit for a black level.
+The bottom of the red bar in each window represents the limit for a broadcast safe white level.
+The top of the blue bar represents the broacast safe limit for a black level.
 4. **Vectorscope** — Displays chrominance values for the signal.
-The boxes represent the standard values for each color.
+The boxes represent the values for yellow, red, magenta, blue, cyan, and green.
+The boxes furthest from the center represent the broadcast limits for those colors.

 ### Passthrough Mode ###